nikat/mtproto2json/README.md

 ## Prerequisites ##

-* python 3.6 or above
+* Python 3.6 or above
 * pyaes

 *mtproto2json is not platform-dependent and would work on either Linux, OSX or Windows*